 Fountain pens are designed and optimised by using blue ink.
 Other colours are tested later to ensure that the pen works with them to a satisfactory degree.
 Blue ink is chosen because it is the most widely preferred by users, based on the quantities of ink we sold in various colours.

 … has the lowest solid content, green and red some more, culminating with black, which has the highest.
-Using blue should result in (almost) maintenance free good performance of the pen while black and other inks with a high solid content (not dye but all the other additives) such as red and dark green would need cleaning every now and then.
+Using blue should result in (almost) maintenance free proper performance of the pen while black and other inks with a high solid content (not dye but all the other additives) such as red and dark green would need cleaning every now and then.

 Most important is: use your fountain pen.
 The more you write, the more you keep solid matter moving.